-Director of Massage Therapy program and assistant professor
+Northeast’s Director of Massage Therapy is Fueled by Evidence and Experience

 Nicole Miller has spent the last 20 years helping people improve their health and wellness with massage therapy.
 She works with people from all walks of life – U.S. military veterans, the terminally ill, the young and the aging.
 And now Miller, an award-winning licensed massage therapist, is the new director of Northeast’s Massage Therapy program and will guide others as they also pursue careers in massage therapy.